juliarcmiranda/juliarcmiranda/README.md

 ### Hey, I'm Julia! 👋🏻🌸
 <img align="right" width="240em"  src="https://i.imgur.com/SXc7PXY.png">
 <div>
-<p>I'm a data science undergraduate with a focus on Business Intelligence, modeling, database administration, and reporting/dashboard creation.
+<p>I'm a Data Science undergraduate with a focus on Business Intelligence, modeling, database administration, and reporting/dashboard creation.
 I also have a degree in Civil Engineering and experience in data management, budgeting, and education.

 It was during the basic engineering cycle that I had my first contact with the technology area.
 However, it was only in 2021 that I decided to make a career transition.
 I carried out Front-End and Back-End projects until I fell in love with the Data area and went back to college to complement my knowledge.